netstu/leevel/README.md

     <img alt="QueryPHP License" src="https://img.shields.io/packagist/l/hunzhiwange/queryphp.svg?style=for-the-badge" /></a>
 </p>

-# The QueryYetSimple Framework To Rebuild QueryPHP
+# The Leevel Framework To Rebuild QueryPHP

-QueryYetSimple is an open source web framework delivered as a C extension and supplement for the QueryPHP framework providing high performance and lower resource consumption.
+Leevel is an open source web framework delivered as a C extension and supplement for the QueryPHP framework providing high performance and lower resource consumption.

-QueryYetSimple is called QueryYet for short.

 ## Requirement